National UFO Reporting Center - Information and Policies

 One of the Center’s policies, which distinguishes its operations from most other UFO organizations, is that it makes available to the public all of its data in summary form.
 Detailed information is made available to experienced UFO investigators.

-The National UFO Reporting Center is a non-profit Washington State corporation, and it is applying for federal 501 C (3) non-profit status.
+The National UFO Reporting Center is a non profit Washington State corporation.

 Center Director - Peter Davenport